yobananaboy/nightlife-app/README.md

 # Matt's nightlife app

 An app built using React-Redux full stack, powered by the Yelp API.
+Uses server-side React rendering.

 Lets you search for bars to find the most happening venue and let others know you are going.